Carbon nanotube: Applications under development

-Potential
+SWCNTs have found use in long lasting, faster charged lithium ion batteries; polyamide car parts for e-painting; automotive primers for cost benefits and better aesthetics of topcoats; ESD floors; electrically conductive lining coatings for tanks and pipes; rubber parts with improved heat and oil aging stability; conductive gelcoats for ATEX requirements and tooling conductive gelcoats for increased safety and efficiency; and heating fiber coatings for infrastructure elements.

+Potential/Future applications

 The strength and flexibility of carbon nanotubes makes them of potential use in controlling other nanoscale structures, which suggests they will have an important role in nanotechnology engineering.
 The highest tensile strength of an individual multi-walled carbon nanotube has been tested to be 63 GPa.
 Carbon nanotubes were found in Damascus steel from the 17th century, possibly helping to account for the legendary strength of the swords made of it.
 Recently, several studies have highlighted the prospect of using carbon nanotubes as building blocks to fabricate three-dimensional macroscopic (>1mm in all three dimensions) all-carbon devices.
 Lalwani et al. have reported a novel radical initiated thermal crosslinking method to fabricated macroscopic, free-standing, porous, all-carbon scaffolds using single- and multi-walled carbon nanotubes as building blocks.
 These scaffolds possess macro-, micro-, and nano- structured pores and the porosity can be tailored for specific applications.
 These 3D all-carbon scaffolds/architectures may be used for the fabrication of the next generation of energy storage, supercapacitors, field emission transistors, high-performance catalysis, photovoltaics, and biomedical devices and implants.

 CNTs are potential candidates for future via and wire material in nano-scale VLSI circuits.
 Eliminating electromigration reliability concerns that plague today's Cu interconnects, isolated (single and multi-wall) CNTs can carry current densities in excess of 1000 MA/cm2 without electromigration damage.

 Single-walled nanotubes are likely candidates for miniaturizing electronics.
 The most basic building block of these systems is an electric wire, and SWNTs with diameters of an order of a nanometre can be excellent conductors.
 One useful application of SWNTs is in the development of the first intermolecular field-effect transistors (FET).
 The first intermolecular logic gate using SWCNT FETs was made in 2001.
 A logic gate requires both a p-FET and an n-FET.
 Because SWNTs are p-FETs when exposed to oxygen and n-FETs otherwise, it is possible to expose half of an SWNT to oxygen and protect the other half from it.
 The resulting SWNT acts as a not logic gate with both p- and n-type FETs in the same molecule.